hyominyams/newmard/public/README.md

 # public/

-Vite serves files in `public/` at the site root.
+Next.js serves files in `public/` at the site root.

 Example:
 - Put an image at `public/images/bangkok.jpg`